All Research Projects

 - Promoting The Protection Of Heritage Sites In Nepal's Western Terai In The Face Of Accelerated Development (£3990.39 from HEFCE)

-The project successfully mobiliaed a multi-disciplinary network of academics and practitioners from across South Asia and the UK, including archaeologists, historians, philologists, conservators, architects, environmental scientists, heritage managers, planners, engineers and economists.
-Through interaction with, and feedback from, local stakeholders, community leaders and administrators the participants co-produced the following resolutions for the enhanced protection and rehabilitation of heritage in the face of accelerated development.
+The project successfully mobilised a multi-disciplinary network of academics and practitioners from across South Asia and the UK, including archaeologists, historians, philologists, conservators, architects, environmental scientists, heritage managers, planners, engineers and economists at a series of workshops and community interactions.
+Through interaction with, and feedback from, local stakeholders, community leaders and administrators, the participants co-produced a set of resolutions for the enhanced protection and rehabilitation of heritage in the face of accelerated development.
 Many pertinently reiterate existing resolutions agreed by the delegates of the 2014 Lumbini International Buddhist Conference (IBC2014) and UNESCO’s 2017 International Scientific Committee for Lumbini (ISC2017).
+Our book, Archaeology, Cultural Heritage Protection and Community Engagement in South Asia, co-edited by Robin Coningham and Nick Lewer with contributions from collaborating partners within the network, explores issues of archaeology, community engagement and cultural heritage protection and considers heritage management strategies through community engagement.
+We highlight the challenges faced by communities, archaeologists and heritage managers in post-conflict and post-disaster contexts in their efforts to protect, preserve and present cultural heritage, including issues of sustainability, linkages with existing community programmes and institutions, and building administrative and social networks.
+Our selected case-studies illustrate larger-scale projects to small micro-level engagement, across a range of geographical, political, social and economic contexts and we conclude by providing a framework that links and synchronises programmes of archaeological activities alongside active community engagement.

 B1.
 A Heritage Impact Assessment should be conducted before every new development project (including construction, roads, drains, walls and carparks etc.) or a contractual agreement, at sites protected as heritage and archaeological areas within the Greater Lumbini Area (ISC2017).